iso4free/spedit/doc/readme.txt

 WELCOME
 =======

-Welcome to Spedit 4.0, free and open source pixel-art editor.
+Welcome to Spedit 4.0, free and open source pixel-art editor and Sprite Library Manager!

 INTRODUCTION